ecupaio/dr-jess-sanders/index.md

        Conducting Vegetation surveys in the Power line ROW."
   - title: 'Associate Director of Orientation, Project Coordinator and Assessment '
     timeline: June 2008 - July 2012
+    description: |-
-    description: "* Organized, registered and ran the annual orientations for approximately 300 new teaching assistants and part-time lecturers.\n* Organized and ran the annual international teaching assistant orientation\n* Created and planned TAP workshops and certificate programs for graduate students and faculty.\n* Created promotional materials for the program."
+      * Organized, registered and ran the annual orientations for approximately 300 new teaching assistants and part-time lecturers.
+      * Organized and ran the annual international teaching assistant orientation
+      * Created and planned TAP workshops and certificate programs for graduate students and faculty.
+      * Created promotional materials for the program.
 teaching:
 -
-about: |-
-  About text
+about: About text
 publications:
 - title: 'Branching out to residential lands: Missions and strategies of five tree distribution programs in the US'